 The chapter outlines some ways in which these disparate groups might make common cause.
 I honestly don’t know if the extreme sex denialism, of the Trans lobby, will allow for compromise.
 Will it allow women the right to define ourselves and exclude males in any settings?

 At an individual level, I find some of the more ruminative transsexuals, suprisingly, find meaning in a radical feminist analysis.
-They see common elements in questioning sex based expectations and are reflective on how they may have been followed very diffent paths had they encountered this framework.
+They see common elements in questioning sex based expectations and are reflective on how they may have followed very diffent paths had they encountered this framework.
 At the same time I know of transsexuals who found Kathleen’s analysis of their path as an immersion in a fiction meaningful.
 Invariably these are homosexual transsexuals who are not quite so invested in the need to validate the “woman” they wish to consecrate their lives to….

 It is possible therefore that some of the linguistic concessions, in this book, will reach a new audience who would shrink from the plain speaking of a Janice Raymond.
 It is also a book written from within existing employment in academia and that surely has an impact on which audience it is intended to reach.

 One page 272, there is a really useful list of all the areas which need more exploration (data) and research.
 She devotes three pages to these areas and it is quite shocking to consider the policy decisions taken without this data.
 Stock argues that their is a “surfeit high theory” in activism and public discussion.
 This includes Trans Studies.
 She goes on to say “High theory is abstract, totalising, seductively dramatic in its conclusions and relatively insulated from any directly observable empirical consequences – which ….makes it harder to dislodge”.
 She then returns to a critique of Judith Butler whose conclusions are “reached through a byzantine set of theoretical manoevres”.
 I think it fitting that a critique of the High Priestess of Gender Bollox is in the conclusion.